hassio-addons/addon-wireguard/wireguard/DOCS.md

 set, it will use the built-in DNS server from Hass.io.

-**If you are running the [AdGuard][adguard] add-on, you can add the LAN address of HomeAssistant as a DNS IP address in the list.** This will cause your clients to use those.
+**If you are running the [AdGuard][adguard] add-on, you can add the LAN address of Home Assistant as a DNS IP address in the list.** This will cause your clients to use those.
 What this does, it effectively gives your clients ad-filtering (e.g., your mobile phone), while not at home.